Metadata-enhanced contrastive learning from retinal optical coherence tomography images: Materials and Methods

 \subsubsection{Finetuning protocol}

-Before finetuning we replace any dense projection layers used in pretraining with a single linear layer that projects from the latent space to the dimension of the supervised label.
-For classification problems we then apply a sigmoid activation function and for segmentation and regression problems we use $\tanh$ after scaling labels to the range [-1,1].
-We then train all models end-to-end for 500 epochs with the exception of retinal layer segmentation which required 750 epochs for the supervised baseline to converge.
-We use a batch size of 400 and ensure we use the same train, validation and test splits as for pretraining.
-We use an Adam optimiser, a learning rate of $5\cdot10^{-4}$ scaled linearly with the batch size (see \ref{appendix:subsets}), momentum of $ 0.9$ and weight decay of $1.5 \cdot 10^{-6}$.
-In training we employ a weaker form of the augmentations described in the pretraining protocol.
-For regression and segmentation tasks we take the model with the best validation mean absolute error (MAE), and for classification tasks the best validation receiver-operating-characteristic area under curve (AUC) and report their performance on the test set.
+{To compare different pretrained models we adopt the standard linear evaluation finetuning protocol used by \citep{chen2020simple}.
+We first freeze the pretrained encoder} and replace any dense projection layers used in pretraining with a single linear layer that projects from the latent space to the dimension of the supervised label.
+More specifically, for the segmentation task this involves a 11x192 dimension matrix and for all other problems the output is size 1.
+For classification problems we then apply a sigmoid activation function and for segmentation and regression problems we use $\tanh$ activation and scale labels to the range [-1,1]. {We use a batch size of 1024 and ensure we use the same train, validation and test splits as for pretraining.
+We then train all models for 3000 epochs using the early stopping if downstream validation performance does not improve for 600 steps.
+To fit the model we use an AdamW optimiser with momentum of $0.9$, weight decay of $1 \cdot 10^{-2}$ and a learning rate of $5\cdot10^{-4}$ using the cosine annealing schedule after 50 linear warmup epochs.
+These hyperparameters are the same as were used to evaluate RETFound in \citep{he2022masked}.
+Moreover, for all models pretrained on external dataset we also resize the input image to the size they were trained on, which was 224x224.} In training we employ a weaker form of the augmentations described in the pretraining protocol.
+Finally, we report performance on the test set of the model checkpoint with the best validation downstream performance.